rezafarazi/sp_test_project/README.md

 docker compose up -d
 ```

-Then exec into the app container (or use your host if Composer is available) to install and migrate:
+Then initialize the app (inside the container or on host if Composer is available):

 ```bash
 docker exec -it laravel_app bash